 Pairing Serif and Sans Serif Fonts

-Serif fonts can be paired with sans serif fonts to harmonise and compliment your design.
-When used in a well-considered manner the combination can result in striking visuals.
+Serif fonts can be paired with sans serif fonts to harmonise and complement your design.
+When used in a well-considered manner the combination of Serif vs Sans can result in striking visuals.

 Some excellent Serif / Sans Serif font pairings include: